The platform and sharing economy has reshaped the way we travel, and we love it.

 - Pick your vehicle and review the details:

-- Check how much gas and the total distance that is included in the price.
-Look into any extras you might want to add such as unlimited mileage for longer trips.
+- Check how much gas and the total distance included in the price.
+Look into any extras you might want to add, such as unlimited mileage for longer trips.

 - Book the car: Just like Airbnb, some rentals will instantly be approved while others can take eight hours or longer for owner approval.

-- Explore the city in your new ride.
+- Explore the city in your new ride or head off on your road trip.

-- Meet the owner to drop off the car.
+- Meet the owner to drop off the car or just drop it off per the owner’s instructions

 How Turo Compares to Other Rental Companies